easypanel-io/website/docs/04-templates/psitransfer/index.md

 ## Description

 Simple open source self-hosted file sharing solution.
-It's an alternative to paid services like Dropbox, WeTransfer.No accounts, no logins.
+It&#39;s an alternative to paid services like Dropbox, WeTransfer.No accounts, no logins.
 Mobile friendly responsive interface.

 ## Links